utshomax/postman-docs/src/pages/docs/postman-flows/gs/the-interface.md

 * **Info**

   You can see the flow ID and creator, and add a summary for your flow here.

+## Minimap

+The minimap is an interactive map of your flow.
+Hover over the minimap to enlarge it.
+Click anywhere in the minimap to jump to that location in your flow.
+Note that the minimap displays miniature versions of blocks in their assigned colors.

 ## Console